ciarancourtney/concurrent_java_examples/README.md

 Matrix multiplication is a binary operation that produces a matrix from two matrices.
 In general it involves multiplying corresponding entries from rows in matrix A by columns in matrix B, and summing the result to produce an entry in matrix C.

+Matrices are typically represented in java as 2-dimensional arrays (an array of arrays).

 The most naive method of performing this in programming is by using 3 nested for loops, which in Big O Notation is O(n³).
 An example of this is found in Matrix1.java